unslothai/hyperlearn/README.md

 <a href="github.com/danielhanchen/hyperlearn/"><img src="Images/Umbra Header.png" alt="drawing" width="400"/></a>

-*Regardless of where you are, Umbra allows you to solve humanity's most pressing issues, including poverty, crime and climate change.
-By indexing public data with Artificial Intelligence, Umbra aims to create the world's first public simulation of Planet Earth.*

-I'm recruiting for people who want to change the world!
-Do the quiz @ https://daniel3112.typeform.com/to/K84Qu0 :) I'll be waiting.

 *HyperLearn is what drives Umbra's AI engines.
 It is open source to everyone, everywhere, and we hope humanity can rise to the stars.*

 [Notice - I will be updating the package monthly or bi-weekly due to other commitments]